nhols/opentrack-map/README.md

 # OpenTrack Map

-Tiny for vieing OpenTrack competitions on a map
+Tiny webapp for viewing OpenTrack competitions on a map

 ## Live Site